Social Innovation Lab 2025 cover image

 Mala ulica is also the largest provider of holiday care in Ljubljana, enabling children who would otherwise be left to fend for themselves to spend their holidays carefree.
 During school holidays, it runs summer day camps at multiple locations across the city.
 The holiday care is free for vulnerable children and with small participation from others.
 Participants will explore the centre, learn about its programmes, and actively join an Incredible Years workshop.

-BLUE - Children’s Health and Wellbeing track: Mental Health Centre for Children and Adolescents and LogOut Centre for Digital Wellbeing
+BLUE - Mental Health Centre for Children and Adolescents and LogOut Centre for Digital Wellbeing

 Mental well-being is an important part of general health, as both physical and mental health affect the way we think, experience, feel and act.
 This study visit offers a presentation on assistance/support for children and adolescents who are facing mental distress and excessive use or addiction to electronic devices.